vim-advent-calendar/vimways.org/content/2018/tejr-runtime-hackery.md

 That line runs all the filetype plugins it can find for the `html` filetype.
-We can’t coax the stock plugin into disabling the unwanted behaviour, but we don’t want to completely *disable* the stock plugin for `markdown` or `html` either as primary buffer filetypes.
+We can’t coax the stock plugin into disabling the unwanted behaviour, but we don’t want to completely *disable* the stock plugin for `markdown` or `html` as primary buffer filetypes, either.
 What to do?

 Perhaps there’s a way to disable *just* the filetype plugins for `html`, and *only* when the active buffer is actually a `markdown` buffer?
-Looking at `$VIMRUNTIME/ftplugin/html.vim`, we notice our old friend, the load guard:
+Looking at `$VIMRUNTIME/ftplugin/html.vim`, we notice our old friend the load guard:

 ```vim
 if exists("b:did_ftplugin") | finish | endif
 ```

-So, it looks like if we can arrange things so that `b:did_ftplugin` is set just before this script loads, we can meet our goal.
+It looks like if we can arrange things so that `b:did_ftplugin` is set just before this script loads, we can meet our goal.
 Sure enough, putting this in `~/.vim/ftplugin/html.vim` does the trick: